Article

 • Avoid contact with rodents their droppings, urine, saliva, and nesting materials.

-• Take care when opening/cleaning buildings that have been closed for a period of time.
-Open windows to ventilate rooms for at least 30 minutes prior to cleaning.
+• Open windows to ventilate rooms for at least 30 minutes prior to cleaning.
+Use caution when opening/cleaning buildings that have been closed for a period of time.

-• Seal up.
+• Seal up openings in buildings to prevent rodents from entering.
 Exclude rodents from living quarters as directed in the NPS Rodent Exclusion Manual 2017 and NPS Rodent Exclusion video and NPS Indoor Rodent Management for NPS Properties (internal access).
-Some key recommendations include:
+Important actions to take to exclude rodents are:

 • Check buildings for gaps or holes greater than ¼ of an inch and seal them with rodent-proof material to prevent rodent entry.